LoghinVladDev/CDS/README.md

 Name self explanatory\
 Custom Data Structures for C++.
-Started as practice, ended up implementing several useful features
+Started as practice, ended up implementing several useful features Intended to provide support beyond what STL can offer

 ## Functionalities and support :